 The work of Farm Forward has been of decisive importance to me and all of us at Good Shepherd.
 Without their ongoing support my work would come to a standstill.
 There are plenty of people who have tried to help with the best of intentions, but good intentions aren't enough.
 Farm Forward's hands-on, practical assistance—on my farm and in the public square—is absolutely essential.
 At a time when almost no one is talking about the crucial importance of preserving both genetics and husbandry techniques, they are.
 They see what needs to be done and they have the know-how to help make it happen.
 Farm Forward gets it." –Frank Reese

-Advocating for Standardized Animal Welfare Certification
+Advocating for Improved Animal Welfare Certification

-Farm Forward also recently helped best-selling author Kathy Freston complete her book, The Veganist.
+Farm Forward also helped best-selling author Kathy Freston complete her book, The Veganist.
 This accessible, informative, and popular book advocates the big picture connections between farmed-animal welfare, human health, and conscientious life choices.
 The Veganist quickly became a New York Times best-seller and has been featured prominently on shows like The Oprah Winfrey Show, The Ellen DeGeneres Show, and Good Morning America.